Almost equivalence of suspension Anosov flows: Introduction

 \section{Introduction}

-This paper deals with a classification problem which lies at the interplay between topology and dynamical systems.
+A flow generated by a non-singular vector field of class $C^1$ on a closed Riemannian 3-manifold is called \term{Anosov} if its induced action on the tangent bundle of the manifold preserves a \emph{hyperbolic splitting}.
+This family of dynamical systems has been widely studied since the pioneering works of Hadamard in the 19th century, and has played a central role in the development of \emph{chaos theory}.
+We refer to \cite{Katok-Hasselblatt} for a general account on dynamical systems preserving a hyperbolic splitting.

-Anosov flows are prototypes of flows having chaotic behaviour while being structurally stable.
-In dimension 3 there are two basic constructions of such flows, namely suspensions of automorphisms of the 2-dimensional torus and geodesic flows on negatively curved surfaces ---or more generally on 2-dimensional orbifolds.
-These two classes are called \term{algebraic Anosov flows}.
-There exist examples of non-algebraic Anosov flows, obtained by surgery and gluing operations that take one or several Anosov flows and construct a new one ~\cite{FW, HandelThurston, BBY}.
+There are two basic constructions of such flows: \emph{suspensions of hyperbolic automorphisms of the 2-dimensional torus} and \emph{geodesic flows on closed hyperbolic surfaces} or, more generally, on closed \emph{hyperbolic 2-orbifolds}.
+We refer to these two types as \term{classical Anosov flows}.
+They belong to the larger family of \term{algebraic Anosov flows}, which consists of those Anosov flows that can be obtained as the quotient by a cocompact subgroup, of a Lie group where a 1-parameter family is acting, and were characterized by Tomter~\cite{Tomter}.
+In addition to the two previous families, there exist entire families of Anosov flows that are not algebraic; these are constructed using a collection of \emph{3-manifold cut-and-paste} techniques, usually referred to as \emph{surgeries} (cf. \cites{FW, HandelThurston, Goodman_surgery}) or \emph{Lego-type constructions} (cf. \cites{BBY, Paulet}).

-One says that two flows are \term{topologically equivalent} if there is a homeomorphism between the underlying manifolds that sends orbits of the first flow, seen as oriented 1-manifolds, onto orbits of the second, preserving the orientation.
-Note that the time-parameter needs not be preserved.
-The question of whether two flows are topologically equivalent can be answered for algebraic Anosov flows: two geodesic flows are equivalent if and only if the underlying 2-orbifolds are of the same type~\cite{Gromov}, two suspensions are equivalent if and only if the underlying matrices are conjugated in~$\GLZ$, and a geodesic flow is never equivalent to a suspension.
+Two flows are \term{orbitally equivalent} if there exists a homeomorphism between the underlying manifolds that maps orbits of the first flow onto orbits of the second, preserving the natural orientation of the orbits induced by the flow action.
+The question of whether two Anosov flows are orbitally equivalent can be answered for some special families of Anosov flows.
+For instance, for the family of classical Anosov flows: two geodesic flows are equivalent if and only if the underlying 2-orbifolds are of the same type (cf. \cite{Gromov}); two suspensions are equivalent if and only if the underlying matrices are conjugate in~$\GLZ$ (cf. \cite{Plante}); and a geodesic flow is never equivalent to a suspension.
+However, the general problem of classifying Anosov flows up to orbital equivalence remains a fundamental open problem in the study of Anosov flows.